hermanodecastro/doesntpad/README.md

 # doesntpad
-Doesntpad is an online notepad made in Rust inspired by dontpad.
+Doesntpad is an online notepad made in Rust inspired by `http://dontpad.com/`.

 ## Requirements
 * Rust Nightly